pstree

 TLDR

-Display a tree of processes
+Display a tree of all processes (rooted at init)

 Display a tree of processes with PIDs